The Halloween Movies Ranked

 Rob Zombie’s controversial remake attempts to humanize Myers by extensively covering Michael’s childhood, something which was glossed over in the previous films.
 This is the first movie where Michael talks (but only as a kid).

-Unfortunately, this one has the same flaws as all of Rob Zombie’s movies: annoying redneck characters, clunky dialogue, wild overacting, and a total inability to build tension or suspense.
+Unfortunately, this one has the same flaws as many of Rob Zombie’s movies: annoying redneck characters, clunky dialogue, wild overacting, and a lack of tension or suspense.
+The first half is innovative, but the second is just a slapdash, poorly conceived imitation of the original movie’s climax.

 7. Halloween 5: The Revenge of Michael Myers (1989)